SamS-Uol/ASP-2D-Platformer/README.md

 ## To view the project from anywhere:

 Go to https://tzahiuol.github.io/agile-software-projects/website to view and access it directly.
-Upon clicking the game link (section #3) game/dist is loaded from the gh-pages branch that contains only the build files.
+Upon clicking the game link (section #3), game/dist is loaded from the gh-pages branch that contains only the build files.

 ## To edit the project:

 - Clone or download repository from https://github.com/tzahiuol/agile-software-projects/website
-- go to command line in root folder, agile-software-projects
+- Navigate to the command line in the root folder called agile-software-projects
 - install node_modules if it is not already installed (npm install)

 - NOTE TO VIEW: type npm start and project should load on your browser at localhost:8080